-Similar to cruise ships, aircraft carrier among the most complex and largest ships sailing the world's oceans.
+Similar to cruise ships also belong to aircraft carrier among the most complex and largest ships sailing the world's oceans.
 They are floating airfields, accommodate several thousand people and form the heart of modern maritime power projection.
-Aircraft carriers are at the heart of naval battle groups, enabling reconnaissance, air superiority, protection against attacks and precision strikes against targets hundreds of kilometres away.
-Although Germany does not have its own aircraft carrier, it benefits indirectly from these large combat ships.
-The German Navy regularly operates in multinational formations together with allied carriers, and German ships are an integral part of such combat groups.
-This also applies to the German industry Aircraft carriers play a role: German companies supply technologies, components and concepts that have been incorporated into carrier programmes in France, Great Britain and the USA.
-In principle, German shipyards are technically capable of building aircraft carriers – provided that the political and legal framework conditions allow this.
+Aircraft carriers are at the heart of naval strike groups, enabling reconnaissance, air superiority, protection from attack and precision strikes against targets hundreds of kilometres away.

 What types of aircraft carriers are there?